What do you think living with large breasts feels like? In this article, you will be given detailed information about it.

 Your bust size may change many times throughout your life.

 For example, many people find that their breasts increase in size before or during menstruation.
 Your breasts may even continue to fluctuate in size throughout your monthly cycle.

 Your breasts may continue to change in size and shape throughout your teens and early 20s.

-Breast tissue contains fat, which means they’ll grow as your overall body weight increases.
+Breast tissue contains fat, which means it’ll grow as your overall body weight increases.
 Your skin will stretch to compensate for your growing breasts.
 Your bust size should stabilize as you settle into your adult weight.

 If you become pregnant, your breasts will go through a number of changes.
 They may swell considerably due to hormone changes or to prepare for lactation.
-Whether they retain their new size and shape or return to their previous state depends on several factors, including overall weight gain during pregnancy and whether you breastfed.
+Whether they retain their new size and shape or return to their previous state depends on several factors, including overall weight gain during pregnancy and whether they breastfed.

 The final period of change occurs during menopause.
 Your breasts may deflate and become less firm as your body produces less estrogen.

-Can Your Bust Size Cause Side Effects?
+Can Your Breasts Size Cause Side Effects?

 Breasts are made up of fat and granular tissue.
 The more fat and tissue, the larger the bust and the heavier the overall weight.
 Because of this, large breasts often cause back, neck, and shoulder pain.

 It isn’t uncommon for people with heavy breasts to develop deep indentations in their shoulders from the pressure of their bra straps.